MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 Once we show you how to implement these steps, we then show you how to [put it all together](#putting-it-all-together) to create a simple turn-based conversation.

-> [!Note]
-> In this example, we'll use Azure OpenAI, but you can use any other chat completion service.
-To see the full list of supported services, refer to the [supported languages article](./supported-languages.md).

 ### 1) Import packages
 For this package, you'll want to import the following packages at the top of your file: